What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 NPR began as a relatively small news organization but grew significantly in scope and ambition during the 1980s and 1990s, moving from music programming into more newsgathering.
 It has seen tremendous growth over the past decade, with its listenership nearly doubling since 1999.

 It has also faced criticism over a perceived liberal bias, highlighted by two controversies in 2010 and 2011.
 In October 2010, NPR fired news analyst Juan Williams over remarks he made about Muslims while a guest on the Fox News Channel, and in March 2011, an NPR fundraising executive was videotaped making disparaging remarks about the Tea Party, in an undercover operation orchestrated by the conservative filmmaker James O’Keefe.
 In both cases, NPR’s handling of the incidents drew rounds of censure from critics (including its ombudsman) as well as calls for the organization to lose its federal funding.
 In the wake of the latter incident, NPR CEO Vivian Schiller resigned under pressure from the organization’s board.
 Her successor, Gary Knell, resigned after less than two years to take a position at the National Geographic Society.
+He was succeeded in 2014 by former MTV and E! executive Jarl Mohn.

 In 2008, NPR laid off 64 people — 7 percent of its staff — and eliminated two programs, Day to Day and News and Notes.
 NPR then made further cuts in 2009.
 The cuts were blamed largely on a drop-off in corporate underwriting.
 It faced an anticipated $6 million deficit in 2013 and announced a voluntary buyout program intended to cut 10% of its staff in order to balance its budget by 2015.
 Three months later, it announced it was receiving $17 million in grants from four foundations and three individuals to improve its reporting on education and global health and develop a new listening platform.